imagitama/phasmophobia-site/items/salt/index.md

 # Salt

-You can place up to 3 piles of salt on the floor inside the building.
+Place salt inside the building to see if the ghost is moving through an area (if the ghost does not fly).
 If a ghost walks through it then the pile of salt will be disturbed and the UV light might reveal footprints.

+You can place 3 piles of salt per cannister of salt.

 ## Wraiths